-- If a home buyer wants to purchase a second home with a second home, it needs to make sense to the mortgage lender.
+- If a home buyer wants to purchase a second home with a second home, it needs to make sense to lenders

-- If the second home is only a few miles away from the home buyer’s primary residence, it does not make sense to the mortgage lender.
+- If the second home is only a few miles away from the home buyer’s primary residence, it does not make sense to lenders

-- The mortgage lender would classify it as a second home.
+- The lender would classify it as a second home

 Investment Home Mortgage Loan Versus Second Home Loan

-- Second or vacation home mortgage rates are almost the same as an owner occupied home’s mortgage rates.
+- Second or vacation home mortgage rates are almost the same as an owner occupied home’s rates

 Down Payment Requirements On Investment Home Mortgage Loan Programs

-- On most investment home mortgage loan programs, mortgage lenders require a 20% down payment.
+On most investment home mortgage loan programs, lenders require a 20% down payment.

 Potential Rental Income On Investment Home Mortgage Loans

-- Even if the home buyer does not intend on renting the investment home, the mortgage lender will allow 75% of the market rent of the investment home to be counted as income in the proposed debt to income ratio of the new loan.
+- Even if the home buyer does not intend on renting the investment home, lenders will allow 75% of the market rent of the investment home to be counted as income in the proposed debt to income ratio of the new loan

 Fannie Mae 5 to 10 Financed Properties Versus No Doc Investment Home Loans